neerajjain92/github-cli-example/Readme.md

 ✓ Logged in as MovingToWeb
 ```

-2. Create new repo using `gh repo create`. `TechPrimers/` denotes the organization under which the repository needs to be created.
+2. Create new repo using `gh repo create`.
 ```
-❯ gh repo create TechPrimers/github-cli-example
+❯ gh repo create github-cli-example

 ?
 Visibility Public
 ?
-This will create 'TechPrimers/github-cli-example' in your current directory.
+This will create 'github-cli-example' in your current directory.
 Continue?
-Yes ✓ Created repository TechPrimers/github-cli-example on GitHub ?
-Create a local project directory for TechPrimers/github-cli-example?
-Yes Initialized empty Git repository in /Users/ajay/Documents/code/github-cli-example/.git/ ✓ Initialized repository in './github-cli-example/'
+Yes ✓ Created repository github-cli-example on GitHub
+?
+Create a local project directory for github-cli-example?
+Yes Initialized empty Git repository in /Users/neeraj/Projects/github/neerajjain92/github-cli-example/.git/ ✓ Initialized repository in './github-cli-example/'
 ```